Road Trippin’ – Harrisburg And Hershey Pennsylvania!

 The next day was spent at Hersheypark.
 For the uninitiated, this place is a Hershey’s themed family park, which has an amusement park, a water park and a zoo in it.
 Our plan was to hit up the water stuff in the morning, and then do the dry stuff in the afternoon, as we figured (correctly, as it turned out) most people would do the opposite, so the lines wouldn’t be as long.
 We tried to jam as many rides in as possible, but the place had over 70 of them.
 We barely made a dent.
 The selection was great, though, I gotta admit.
 They ranged from ones that KJ (a Hershey’s miniature, according to the height guide) could go on and enjoy, to ones the thrilliest seeker would like.
 Fahrenheit in particular, had me looking up at it, shaking my head in disbelief.

-One other thing to mention is that you should keep an eye out for the various Hershey characters throughout the park.
+One other thing to mention.
+You should keep an eye out for the various Hershey characters throughout the park.
 J was lucky enough to be picked to play in the travelling Character Game Show, where she won a prize!

 East Coast Waterworks was easily the favorite attraction, among my fam.
 It’s a kid friendly water play area, with lots of slides, tunnels and toys.
 We spent at least an hour there.
-I’ve noticed that I’ve become more of a chicken as I’ve gotten older, when it comes to thrill-seeking, so my favorite ride by far was the lazy river.
+I’ve noticed that I’m more of a chicken nowadays, when it comes to thrill-seeking, so my favorite ride by far was the lazy river.
 All in all, it was jammed-pack, exhausting day at Hersheypark, and we didn’t even make it over to the zoo!

 The following day started with a visit to Hershey Gardens.
 In addition to the 23 acre botanical part, it also houses a butterfly atrium.
 Walking through the atrium was quite an experience.
 I’ve never seen so many butterflies before!
 There were dozens and dozens of different kinds, from all over the world, freely flying about.
 I will say that they kept the temperature hot in there, which had me feeling like Nelly in 2002.